 As an example of the former, the drug tazemetostat blocks the EZH2 gene often overexpressed in mesothelioma.
-A recent phase 2 clinical trial testing tazemetostat resulted in a 64% response rate, meaning the treatment at least stalled the growth of their cancer.
+A recent phase 2 clinical trial testing tazemetostat resulted in a 64% response rate.
+Response rate means the treatment at least stalled the growth of their cancer.

 TR002 is an example of adding a gene to the body.
 TR002 is a non-active virus that delivers a gene into the disease location.
 This gene increases the levels of interferon alpha-2b protein, which the body uses to fight diseases.
-A disease-control rate of 87.5% highlighted a recent study investigating TR002.
+The therapy showed a disease control rate of 87.5%.